CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 Resolving DNS servers are responsible for requesting resolvers from the institution's network, typically recursive requests.
 This means that Resolving DNS servers must accept recursive requests from the internal network.
 Requests from the Internet may not be accepted, as this is the responsibility of the Advertising DNS server.

-Inquiries originating from the Internet must always be treated iteratively, thus the Advertising DNS server only provides information about its managed zones and can not send forged replies.
+Inquiries originating from the Internet must always be iteratively handled, thus the Advertising DNS server only provides information about its managed zones and can not send forged replies.

 To increase the security level of resolving DNS servers, another mechanism must be used.
 As already mentioned, Resolving DNS servers have to accept recursive requests from intra-institutional IT systems.
 Resolving DNS servers will inevitably have to resolve names for which they are not authoritative.
 An attacker could introduce fake answers here.
 The assignment of responses to requests is done via:

 * IP address
 * ID of the request (random number)
 * Source Port of the request
 Since the IP address and ID offer too little protection, additional random source ports should be used when sending requests.
-Currently, it is also going to configure several IP addresses for Resolving DNS server and randomize them.
+At the moment we are also going to configure several IP addresses for resolving DNS servers and to randomize them.

 ** zone transfers **